-We use as + adjective/adverb + as to show that two things or people are the same:
+We use 'as + adjective/adverb + as' to show that two things or people are the same.

-- You are as good as your manager.

-- Our idea is as effective as before.
+- You are as good as your manager. - Our idea is as effective as before.

-- NOT as/so + adjective/adverb + as shows difference:
+'Not as/so + adjective/adverb + as' shows difference:

-- Joshua doesn't interact as actively as Michael

-- Their ideas aren't as competitive as ours.
+- · Joshua doesn't interact as actively as Michael - Their ideas aren't as competitive as ours.

 IV.
 SAY IT!
-Make a role play with your teacher using the following scenerio.
+Make a role-play as a recruitment head with your teacher using the following scenario.